API Testing

 Planning and Design

-The first step in functional testing is to define clear test goals based on API documentation.
-This documentation acts as a blueprint, outlining expected behaviours, endpoints, request formats, and response structures.
-With these details, testers can create comprehensive test scenarios that cover all possible use cases, including typical operations, potential errors, and the system’s response to invalid input.
+The first step in functional testing is defining clear test goals based on API documentation.
+This documentation is like a blueprint that outlines expected behaviours, endpoints, request formats and response structures.
+By using these details, testers can create test scenarios that cover all possible use cases, including typical operations, potential errors, the API’s response to invalid input, etc.

 For instance, if testing a payment gateway API, scenarios might include successful payment processing, handling of insufficient funds, and response to expired credit card details.
 A table format can succinctly organize these scenarios: